Configuration and Benchmarking of $\mathrm{e}^+\mathrm{e}^-$ Processes with K4GeneratorsConfig: Analysis

 To analyse the events that are generated in our workflow, we have provided an in-house interface to the \rivet software package which is a commonly used analysis toolkit for the validation of Monte Carlo event generators, either against experimental data or as a comparison tool between multiple MC generators.
 Provided the events are in format that \rivet supports, such a \HepMC, the event record is directly read from the file, which is automatically created.
 The only additional information required is the name of \rivet analyses, and the corresponding paths, that are to be applied to the final state event record as shown in~\Cref{tab:yamlinput}.

 Another functionality is the Monte Carlo truth analysis in the \keyhep environment.
 If requested via the \yamlinput file, the analysis is run after the event generation step.
 Several histograms are prepared for the final state particles specified in the \yamlinput.
 For all final state particles the $\cos\vartheta$ in the lab frame is provided.
-Furthermore, for all two-particle combinations of the final states, the invariant mass, transverse momentum and longitudinal momentum of the pair is histogrammed.
+Furthermore, for all two-particle combinations of the final states, the invariant mass, transverse momentum and longitudinal momentum of the pair is binned.
 In the simplest case of a two-body final state with initial state radiation the distributions characterise the partonic system in the lab frame.

-If several processes for several $\sqrtS$ are run, a process summary is generated.
+If several processes for several $\sqrtS$ are run, a process summary is generated, triggered by the command line option \texttt{-{}-summary}.
 This summary consists of the cross section and the differential distributions provided as figures with all available generators overlaid (with a fixed colour and symbol code) as well as the deviation from the average.
 While the cross section extraction from the \keyhep files tests the writing of the meta data of the generator as well as their conversion from \HepMC to \edmhep, the differential distributions test the event record.